A Brief History of the OSI Model

 Physical Layer: The Foundation of Network Communication

-The OSI model physical layer is where the transmission and reception of raw data take place between devices.
+The physical layer of the OSI Model is responsible for the transmission and reception of raw data between network devices.
 Examples of Physical layer devices range from repeaters to hubs.
 Data units, such as bits, derive from energy in the form of radio waves or electricity.
 These units are subsequently conveyed through a physical medium, like fiber optic cables or copper wiring.
 Essentially, this layer manages the physical link connecting a network with its nodes.

 Data Link Layer: Managing Local Networks

 The OSI model Data Link layer technically consists of two sub-layers.
 One being Media Access Control (MAC) and the other is Logical Link Control (LLC).
-At this layer, the system manages access to the physical layer and to local networks.
-Both sub-layers act and connect bridges to Layers 1 and 2.
+This layer is responsible for managing access to the physical layer and facilitating local network communication.
+Both sub-layers serve as a bridge between Layer 1 (Physical Layer) and Layer 3 (Network Layer), ensuring smooth data transmission.

 The MAC layer transports data between itself and Layer 1, while LLC communicates with Layer 3 (LAN – Network Devices).
 This establishes the data link between the two sub-layers that use switches and bridges.